avnyadav/aiops_projects/README.md

 git clone <https://github.com/Avnish327030/aiops_projects.git>
 ```

-TO add files into staging or to allow file to be tracked by git
+To add files into staging or to allow file to be tracked by git
 ```
 git add <file_name>
 ```

 Replace "you@example.com" with github email id
 ```
  git config --global user.email "you@example.com"